miguelrizzog96/Queue_Simulation_Python/README.md

 operation of the operation center can be prohibitive.
 Our only recourse is to search the balance between the cost of offering a service and the cost of waiting for it to be served.
 Queue analysis is the vehicle to achieve this goal.** *(Taha,H.)*
-##  Objective:
-- ***Generate a Simulation model that outputs the performance measures, such as average length, average waiting time, utilization of the system, etc. to provide information for designing or improving service facilities.***
-- ***Exhibit that using this approach, system changes and different layouts can be tested without actually having to carry them out physically.***

 ## How does it work?
  Consider this Example: A filling station that has two dispensers.
 Cars arrive about every 5 minutes on average according to a Poisson process.
 The average time it takes to fill a car is 3 minutes, also a Poisson process.
 These rates often are actually modeled from actual data to get accurate results.
 When a car enters the facility, and at least a station is idle, they enter the system. if not they wait in line until a station becomes available, as it can be seen on the following diagram: